Lisarow

 Lisarow features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 81.2% of all households, including 43.1% couples with children, 25.7% couples without children, and 12.1% single parent families.
+Family households account for 81.2% of all households, including 43.1% couples with children, 25.7% couples without children, and 12.1% single parent families.
 Non-family households make up the remaining 18.8%, with lone person households at 17.1% and group households comprising 1.5%.
 The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households